asztrikx/euroexam/írásbeli/README.md

 `Your lack of ... has caused us a great deal of problems...`

 `The service fell far short of the standards advertised`
 Bövitések:
 `In addition...`

 `Least but not last...`
+Pozitív cuccok:
+`I am generaly satisfied with the good service.`

+`I have no wish to go elsewhere and hope that an amicable solution can be found.`

+`Normaly, I am very happy with your service...`
 # Befejezés
+`Considering the reasons listed, a refund of 50 percent of my expenses seems fair...`

+`I suggest that avoid ..., you should...`

+`I would appreciate your looking into this matter.`

+`As a result of your mistakes detailed above, i demand first letter of apology, plus...`
+Köszönés:
+`Yours sicerely`
+Harry Potter